breatheco-de/matrix-game-data-security/README.md

-## Escenario de seguridad

-4Geeks Academy es una Start-Up de educación en desarrollo de software.
-Tiene una cartera de más de 7,000 de estudiantes activos a nivel global, 5,000 de egresados y una cartera actual de 400 empresas asociadas que contratan a los egresados de sus formaciones.
-Alejandro Sánchez, CTO de 4Geeks Academy te ha contactado para que lo asesores con respecto a la seguridad de sus usuarios y evitar una fuga de información.

-Desarrolla los siguientes puntos:

-1. ¿Qué debe hacer 4Geeks Academy para evitar la exposición de los datos de sus usuarios?
-2. ¿Qué es lo peor que puede pasar y por qué es tan importante mantener la privacidad de los datos?
-3. ¿Quién o quiénes deberían gestionar los datos de los estudiantes, egresados y socios?
-4. ¿Qué tratamiento de seguridad deberían recibir los datos?
-5. Realiza un plan de recuperación de información y un plan para evitar la fuga de información y proteger a 4Geeks Academy
+## Security Scenario (Matrix Game)

+4Geeks Academy is a start-up focused on software development education.
+It has a portfolio of over 7,000 active students globally, 5,000 alumni, and a current portfolio of 400 partner companies that hire graduates from their programs.
+Alejandro Sánchez, CTO of 4Geeks Academy, has contacted you for advice regarding the security of their users and to prevent data breaches.

+Develop the following points:

+1. What should 4Geeks Academy do to prevent the exposure of their users' data?
+2. What is the worst that could happen, and why is it so important to maintain data privacy?
+3. Who should manage the data of students, alumni, and partners?
+4. What security treatment should the data receive?
+5. Develop a data recovery plan and a plan to prevent data breaches and protect 4Geeks Academy.

-## How to play the game
+## How to Play the Game

 Players need no advance preparation.
 The game requires only that you bring your knowledge, experience, and perspectives to think strategically about critical infrastructure resilience and preparedness.

-Before the game, consider considering a few potential initiatives, such as policies, programs, investments, trainings, partnerships, research and development, or other actions addressing resilience and security implications (threats and opportunities).
-Please consider what initiatives, if successfully implemented today, will help prepare critical infrastructure stakeholders for future challenges.
+Before the game, consider a few potential initiatives, such as policies, programs, investments, trainings, partnerships, research and development, or other actions addressing resilience and security implications (threats and opportunities).
+Consider what initiatives, if successfully implemented today, will help prepare critical infrastructure stakeholders for future challenges.

 ## Matrix Game Rules